-Kenya has confirmed Chikungunya cases in Mandera county.
+Kenya has confirmed cases of Chikungunya in Kilifi, Lamu, and Mombasa counties.

 Chikungunya is a viral infection caused by the CHIK virus belonging to the Togaviridae family.
 The virus is transmitted through the bite of infected daytime biting female – primarily Aedes aegypti and Aedes albopictus – mosquitoes.
 They usually bite during the early morning and late afternoon, and are typically found in and around urban and suburban dwellings.
 Some mosquitoes that transmit Chikungunya in Africa also live in forested areas.
 Monkeys and other wild animals are also believed to be reservoirs or carriers of the virus.